This article provides the information about reasons for revenue changes on an account balance.

-- All travel brand we are partnered with don’t share revenue for the cancelled bookings.
+- All travel brands we are partnered with don’t share revenue for the canceled bookings.
 In case of a cancellation of a booking by a customer, the revenue for the booking in question is debited from the partner’s account balance.
 This rule applies even to the bookings made in the previous months.

 Example: A customer booked a flight ticket in January via your affiliate link.
 We paid the revenue for this booking in February, as provided by the terms of payment.
-But the client changed their mind and cancelled the booking in April.
-In this case, the previously accrued revenue for this reservation is deducted from the partner's current balance on the month of the cancellation.
+But the client changed their mind and canceled the booking in April.
+In this case, the previously accrued revenue for this reservation is deducted from the partner's current balance in the month of the cancellation.

 - If a customer receives a partial refund for a previously purchased booking, the revenue for the booking can decrease, therefore affecting the total amount of revenue on the account balance.

 Example: A booking of two tickets was made on February 15, 2022, therefore bringing our partner a revenue of $10.
 However, on February 25, 2022, one of the tickets in the booking was refunded.
 In this case, the revenue for February 25, 2022, will decrease by half.

 - Crosschecks with agencies may find discrepancies (potentially in our favor or otherwise), and correct bookings’ status or revenue amount can be made as appropriate.